 I struggled with this a bit myself for a while.
 I made videos for my various social media channels.
 Shared them.
 But it wasn’t until I recently that I set up a channel.
 And now I think the answer is – Yes, as an academic you should have a YouTube Channel.

-Download If you have not already, you will probablyget two weeks hiatus in the coming days.
-For most, this will be in response to COVID-19.Across the world, organisations, countries, cities, and states are encouragingor enforcing two weeks of isolation as a way to reduce the impact of this […]
+Download as PDF If you have not already, you will probablyget two weeks hiatus in the coming days.
+For most, this will be in response to COVID-19.Across the world, organisations, countries, cities, and states are encouragingor enforcing two weeks of isolation as a way to reduce the impact of […]